saltedlolly/digibyte-seeder/README.md

 - Subsitute ```seed.example.com``` with the NS Host record.
 - Subsitute ```vps.example.com``` with the A Host record.
 - Subsitute ```email.example.com``` with an email address that you can be reached at for the SOA records, substituting the @ for a period.
 So youremail@example.com would be youremail.example.com.
-[This can be omitted if desired - remove ```-m  email.example.com``` from the command.]
 - Subsitute ```123.123.123.123``` with IP address of your VPS from Step 1.
 - If you are running testnet seeder, note that you must include the ```--testnet``` flag.